lidofinance/docs/docs/guides/lido-tokens-integration-guide.md

 ### Accounting oracle

 Normally, stETH rebases happen daily when the Lido oracle reports the Beacon chain ether balance update.
 The rebase can be positive or negative, depending on the validators' performance.
 In case Lido's validators get slashed or penalized, the stETH balances can decrease according to penalty sizes.
 However, daily rebases have never been negative by the time of writing.
 The accounting oracle has sanity checks on both max APR reported (the APR cannot exceed 27%, which means a daily rebase is limited to `27/365%`) and total staked amount drop (staked ether decrease reported cannot exceed 5%).
 Currently, the oracle report is based on five oracle daemons hosted by established node operators selected by the DAO.
 As soon as five out of nine oracle daemons report the same data, reaching the consensus, the report goes to the Lido smart contract, and the rebase occurs.
-There is a [dedicated oracle dashboard](https://mainnet.lido.fi/#/lido-dao/0x442af784a788a5bd6f42a01ebe9f287a871243fb/) to monitor current accounting reports.

 #### Oracle corner cases